Navajo water project brings running water to off-grid households on Navajo Nation

 A new law in Colorado aims to make it easier to start community solar gardens.
 Sunshare CEO David Amster-Olszewski talked to me about how it will level the playing field for solar energy generation.

 Bee season is here.
 They’re browsing for pollen and swarming.
-I checked in with a Colorado beekeeper about how to ensure that their populations stay healthy.
+I checked in with a Colorado beekeeper about ensuring that their populations stay healthy.

 The area around the monument is one of the darkest places in the U.S. Now it’s been officially recognized for its lack of light pollution, and that’s drawing people eager for a look at the heavens.

-Aspen Center for Environmental Studies Naturalist Director Jim Kravitz remembers its mascot golden eagle, which passed away recently.
+Aspen Center for Environmental Studies Naturalist Director Jim Kravitz remembers its mascot golden eagle, which recently died.

 Mental health for men is the focus of this year’s Let’s Talk Colorado Campaign.
-The coalition of more than 20 health organizations has an emphasis this year on the unique challenges men face with mental health.
+The coalition of more than 20 health organizations emphasizes the challenges men face with mental health.

 An interview with adventurer and author Craig Childs.
 His latest book, Apocalyptic Planet: A Field Guide to the Planet Earth, is about how the earth is falling apart.
 And always has been.